ElleNajt/ErdosInstitute-SIG_Project/DataGathering/readme.md

 2. Some of the field names are counter intuitive, e.g. score actual refers to the number of upvotes: https://praw.readthedocs.io/en/latest/code_overview/models/submission.html
 3. Compared to the kaggle data here https://www.kaggle.com/gpreda/reddit-wallstreetsbets-posts/code , this dataset is missing about 9000 entries, but also has 500k+ entries from the overlapping time period that the kaggle data set does not have.
 See the end of the cleaning file for a comparison of the two.

+## Comparison with kaggle:

+There is a kaggle data set of scraped wsb data here:  https://www.kaggle.com/gpreda/reddit-wallstreetsbets-posts

+The key difference is that this appears ( by looking at the authors github https://github.com/gabrielpreda/reddit_extract_content )  to have been built by scraping reddit.new on a regular basis.
+This means that while it doesn't have the gaps that the pushshift data has, it is missing many entries.
+The file CompareToKaggle shows some of the differences between the two data sets.